 Your health and safety are important.
-Therefore, special plans must be made to assist and care for persons who are medically disabled or handicapped.
+Therefore, plans must be made to assist and care for individuals who have disabilities or access and functional needs.

-If you or someone you know lives within 10 miles of Sequoyah and needs special help, please fill out and mail the card provided in this calendar.
-The card is pre-addressed and postage-paid and must be mailed as soon as possible so adequate arrangements can be made.
+If you or someone you know lives within 10 miles of Sequoyah and will need additional assistance during an emergency, please fill out and mail the card provided in this calendar.
+The card is pre-addressed and postage-paid and must be mailed as soon as possible so proper arrangements can be made.

 Please fill out and return the card even though you may have returned the card from a previous calendar.

 This will enable your emergency officials to maintain a current list of all persons who would need assistance.